Key facts

 Course structure

-To complete the Bachelor of Environmental Science (Honours), students must attain 8 credit points, which must include the following:
+To complete the Bachelor of Environmental Science (Honours), you must pass 8 credit points.
+This includes:

 The availability of a course varies across locations and intakes.
 This means that a course offered in Semester 1 may not be offered in the same location for Semester 2.
 Check each intake for up-to-date information on when and where you can commence your studies.